‘Bachelorette’ Star Clare Crawley Shows Off Her Stunning Shape In Black Athletic Wear

 For accessories, she kept it simple with several, thin gold bangle bracelets and a thick, gold finger on the third finger of her right hand.

 Clare smiled brightly in the snap.
-Her blonde hair was cut short to her shoulders and fell into soft waves that gave her a beachy vibe.
+Her blond hair was cut short to her shoulders and fell into soft waves that gave her a beachy vibe.
 Clare appeared to have a slight tan on her body which gave her skin a golden glow against the darker color of the material.

 Clare rested her right arm on top of a large pumpkin.
 Next to that, a smaller pumpkin was pictured.
 Underneath her left hand, a smaller, darker-colored gourd also seen.
 In the snap, she did not wear her stunning 4.5-carat Neil Lane engagement ring from fiance Dale Moss which features a radiant-cut diamond framed by two shield-shaped diamonds set in platinum reported People Magazine.
 The two met on the set of the ABC reality competition dating series and were engaged just a few weeks into the filming of the newest season.